The 19 Best Cities to Visit in Japan with Stunning Scenery

 (Source: TimeOut)

-This charming town seamlessly blends its rich history with modern attractions.
-Once a crucial checkpoint during the Edo Period, Hakone still preserves remnants of its past, such as the Old Tokaido Road and the restored Hakone Checkpoint.
-You can also enjoy contemporary attractions like the Hakone Open-Air Museum, where art installations harmonize with the natural beauty of the surrounding mountains.
+Back in the Edo Period, it served as a really important checkpoint on the main road.
+You can still find pieces of its past today, like parts of the Old Tokaido Road and the rebuilt Hakone Checkpoint, Hakone Sekisho.
+Alongside the history, you can enjoy unique modern spots like the Hakone Open-Air Museum, where art installations harmonize with the natural beauty of the surrounding mountains.

-As a picturesque town, Hakone is captivating in every season.
-Gotemba Peace Park transforms into a pink wonderland during cherry blossom season, while Lake Ashi dazzles with fiery autumn foliage.
-And on foggy summer days, Hakone Shrine emerges from the mist, creating a mystical atmosphere.
+Honestly, Hakone looks gorgeous in every season.
+In spring, check out Gotemba Peace Park when it turns into a pink wonderland with cherry blossoms.
+In the fall, Lake Ashi dazzles with fiery autumn colors.
+Even a foggy summer day feels special when Hakone Shrine seems to magically appear out of the mist, creating a really mystical vibe.

 13. Fujikawaguchiko